Hu Ge: 2008–2012: Comeback after accident and continued success

 After a hiatus, Hu returned to the screen, reuniting with co-star, Ariel Lin (from The Little Fairy) and starred as Guo Jing in The Legend of the Condor Heroes (2008), adapted from Louis Cha's novel of the same title.
 Hu was highly praised for his portrayal, along with co-star Ariel Lin.
 He also co-starred with Wu Chun and Charlene Choi in The Butterfly Lovers (2008), based on the famous Chinese legend Butterfly Lovers.

 On 15 May 2008, Hu released his second album, Start (出發), and embarked on his first solo concert in Shanghai.

 Hu played three different reincarnations of the main character in Chinese Paladin 3 (2009), while also reprising his role as Li Xiaoyao in a time-travelling cameo appearance.
-The series, adapted from the third game of the The Legend of Sword and Fairy series, achieved high ratings and was awarded the Ratings Contribution Award at the Sichuan Festival.
+The series, adapted from the third game of The Legend of Sword and Fairy series, achieved high ratings and was awarded the Ratings Contribution Award at the Sichuan Festival.

 Hu next starred as the male protagonist in The Myth (2010), based on the 2005 Hong Kong film of the same title.
 The drama acquired very high viewership ratings, and boosted Hu's popularity to a new high.
 Hu won the Popularity award at the 1st China Student Television Festival, and Best Actor in the fantasy genre at the 2010 Huading Awards.

 To avoid being typecast, Hu subsequently stopped accepting any role in period dramas after he finished filming The Myth.
 He took on leading roles in modern dramas; Bitter Coffee (苦咖啡, 2011), Modern People (摩登新人类, 2012) and Unbeatable (无懈可击之高手如林, 2012), as well as war drama Shangri-La (香格里拉, 2012).
 He also starred in the 2011 historical film 1911, playing Lin Juemin, and was nominated as Best New Actor at the 31st Hundred Flowers Awards.

 Hu returned to historical fantasies in Xuan-Yuan Sword: Scar of Sky, adapted from the video game of the same name, where he also acted as the series' producer.
 His excellent portrayal of his character's paradoxical personality earned him another Best Actor in the fantasy genre at the 2012 Huading Awards, as well as the Most Popular Actor award at the 4th China TV Drama Awards.
 The same year, he participated in CES's nano-movie Refresh 3+7.
 He wrote the script for one of the stories Lights from the City, and starred in 4 out of the 10 stories.